FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R2

-At the end of this tutorial you will be able to
+At the end of this tutorial you will be able to:

-1. Learn how to typeset your document using LaTEX
+1. Learn how to typeset your document using LaTEX.

 #.
-Use lists, listings in your document for formatting text
+Use lists, listings in your document for formatting text.

 ..
 L3